whkelvin/blogs-tw/src/posts/exploring-sveltekit.md

 ---
-title: Exploring SvelteKit: A Beginner's Guide
+title: "Exploring SvelteKit: A Beginner's Guide"
-date: 2023-10-01
+date: "2023-10-01"
-description: Discover the basics of SvelteKit and how to get started with this powerful framework.
+description: "Discover the basics of SvelteKit and how to get started with this powerful framework."
 ---

 # Exploring SvelteKit: A Beginner's Guide